-Restaurants at Walt Disney World in Orlando, Disneyland in Anaheim, and theme parks like Star Wars: Galaxy’s Edge will offer vegan food.
+Restaurants at Walt Disney World in Orlando, Disneyland in Anaheim, and theme parks like Star Wars: Galaxy’s Edge are included in the launch.

-“We’re always looking for ways to bring more flavor, innovation, and creativity to the Disney dining experience – and guest feedback is first on the menu when we evolve our menus and develop new dishes,” states a Disney blog post.
+“We’re always looking for ways to bring more flavor, innovation, and creativity to the Disney dining experience – and guest feedback is first on the menu when we evolve our menus and develop new dishes,” Disney wrote in a blog post last September.

 Vegan Food at Disney